Relay Lane Configuration

 Before You Begin

-- • Have your API keys or SMTP credentials ready
+- • Have your current ESP's SMTP credentials or API key ready

-- • Verify your domain with the email service provider (recommended)
+- • Verify your domain with your ESP if you have not already

 Testing Your Configuration